I hate writing.

 Writing here is doubly difficult, because anyone can read it.
 I started this blog as a way of keeping track of ideas, inspirations and projects from different parts of my life, as my unruly interests kept spilling over the boundaries of more defined blogs (www.incidentaldruidry.wordpress.com and www.fromtheedges.wordpress.com).
 But it’s hard not to be conscious of potential readers.
 I spend so much time hiding different aspects of myself.
 I’m a pagan druid, a folklore enthusiast, an archivist, a bit of a muso, a depressive, a budding stitcher, a Welsh speaker, an amateurish linguist, a rambler… Without knowing who might be out there reading, how should I know which bits of me to hide?

-Yeah, I know what you’re thinking.
+Yeah, I know what you’re probably thinking.
 I’m thinking it too.